rxxciobanu/InvictusLabs/README.md

 - use of a factor model based on joint multi-variate normal distribution properties

 ### Graph-based model ###
-In light of crypto recent events, borrower activities both depend upon and have consequences on the DeFi/Web3 ecosystem.
-Bayesian networks are able to synthesize different kinds of knowledge and explicitly account for the probabilities of different scenarios, therefore offering a very useful tool for risk assesment.
+In light of crypto recent events, borrower activities both depend upon and have consequences on the DeFi/Web3 ecosystem. *Bayesian networks* are able to synthesize different kinds of knowledge and explicitly account for the probabilities of different scenarios, therefore offering a very useful tool for risk assesment.

-Bayesian networks (causal inference models) are a type of probabilistic graphical model that explicitly describe dependencies between a set of variables using a directed acyclic graph (DAG) and a set of node probability tables (NPTs).
-Each node in a DAG has a node probability table (NPT) which describes the probability

-distribution of the node conditional on its parents.
+*Bayesian networks* (causal inference models) are a type of probabilistic graphical model that explicitly describe dependencies between a set of variables using a directed acyclic graph (DAG) and a set of node probability tables (NPTs).
+Each node in a DAG has a node probability table (NPT) which describes the probability distribution of the node conditional on its parents.
+Based on this, we will construct a *overall risk score* which is composed of the data offered by the borrower/ any externally accesibile data sources, along with its relation with other borrowers.
+I.e.,

-In order to build the model, we will need a **Data Aggregator Engine** which combines the **On-Chain Data**
+In order to build the model, the **Data Aggregator Engine** will fetch as input what *On-chain* and *Off-Chain* data modules offer, offering as output a tuple under the form *(Entity, Relationship, Entity)*.
+The on-chain data is more structured, by connecting wallets/pools as entities  and transactions (with their corresponding numerical values) as relationships.

+For the off-chain data (such as reports, balance sheets, etc), we will make use of both a domain expert and a text-to-entity approach, by using a bidirectional LSTM to identify entities and relationships.

+### Risk assesment methodology ###

+Systemic risk impact